Bootstrapping holographic defect correlators in $\mathcal{N}=4$ super Yang-Mills: Appendix

 In the discussion of the main text, it is crucial to compare to the predictions in the topological subsector of section \ref{sec:top-sector}.
 We start showing how to extract the topological bulk CFT data from our correlators.
 The choice of normalization in \eqref{eq:norm-top-2pt-3pt} fixes uniquely the bulk OPE

-The $\sim$ sign is a reminder that we show only the contribution of a single half-BPS operator $\Om_K(x,u)$.
-Furthermore, we are suppressing all terms which are subleading as $x_{12}^2 \to 0$.
+This is the contribution of a single half-BPS operator $\Om_K(x,u)$ to the bulk OPE, and we suppress terms subleading as $x_{12}^2 \to 0$.
 In order to deal with the $R$-symmetry polarization, we use the $SO(r)$ Todorov operator

 One can insert the bulk OPE \eqref{eq:bulk-OPE} combined with the one-point function \eqref{eq:normalization-1pt} in the two-point function.
 Keeping only the leading term as $z,\zb \to 1$ gives